GSA/idmanagement.gov/_who/trust-services.md

 ## Business Identity Services

-These organizations operate services for persons who are affiliated with a business; state, local, tribal, or territorial government; or non-profit organization.
-These services are often used by a business person to digitally sign documents with the U.S. government as a business representative or to authenticate to a small number of government applications.
+These organizations operate services for persons who are affiliated with a business; state, local, tribal, or territorial government; or nonprofit organization.
+These services are often used by a businessperson to digitally sign documents with the U.S. government as a business representative or to authenticate to a small number of government applications.

 For each, we identify whether the services include: